ScorpioGameKing/dotmagnet/README.md

 # How to use

-Dotmagnet is incredibly simple to use, be careful about running this right away as it will attempt to install the provided example installation files:
+Dot🧲Magnet is incredibly simple to use, be careful about running this right away as it will attempt to install the provided example installation files:

 ```sh